geolime/NYC_DS/README.md

 **4. Were there new bike stations introduced or removed at any point in time?
 What makes you think there were or weren't?**

-# 2: Some possible insights about areas in NYC
+# 2: Some insights about areas in NYC

 # Files
 ## Data Folder